umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/azure-devops-bash.md

   - Both files should be in the root of your repository
   - In the bottom of the `.gitignore` file add the line `**/git-patch.diff`
 - Also in the root, create a folder called `devops`
-- Copy the 3 YAML files from the `powershell/azuredevops` folder into the `devops` folder
+- Copy the 3 YAML files from the `bash/azuredevops` folder into the `devops` folder
-- Inside `devops` create an additional folder called `powershell`
+- Inside `devops` create an additional folder called `scripts`
-- Copy the Powershell scripts from the `powershell` folder to the `powershell` folder
+- Copy the Bash scripts from the `bash` folder to the `scripts` folder
 - Commit all changes, and push to Azure DevOps

 ## Configure Azure DevOps